mickymich/mickymich.github.io/index.md

 GRRRRRRRRRRRRRRRRRRRRRRRRRRRRRRRrrrrrrrrrrrrrrrrrrrr GRRRRRRRRRRRRRRRRRRRRRRRRRRRRRRRrrrrrrrrrrrrrrrrrrrr

 ## Characteristics of my BRAVE LION
-## He is safe in the internet
+* He is safe in the internet
-## He make you feel safety in the internet
+* He make you feel safety in the internet
-## He will give you privacy
+* He will give you privacy
-## He will make sure nobody disturb you with adds
+* He will make sure nobody disturb you with adds
+* HE will keep hackers away from your computer with GGGRRRRRRRRRRR